larswik/IFC-Specification/IFC4x3/Quantities/n/NetCrossSectionArea_0kVAuHyLz45AM0hLPZMgMm/Documentation.md

-Area of the cross section at the inlet, including the pipe fitting and excluding the interior flow space.
+Area of the cross section of the object.

+Including the pipe fitting and excluding the interior flow space.